joonhocho/tstf/README.md

 # txtf
-CLI for useful TypeScript code transformations such as paths transforms.
+CLI tools for useful TypeScript code transformations such as paths transforms.